LearnersGuild/curriculum-app/modules/Foundational-JavaScript-Programming/README.md

 - Can get all the values on a JavaScript object
 - Can write a closure in JavaScript
 - Can pass multiple objects into a function using a plain object as a single argument, in JavaScript
-- Can explain lexical scope inheritance in JavaScript
+- Can describe lexical scope inheritance in JavaScript
 - Can split a string into an array in JavaScript
 - Can join an array into a string in JavaScript